JuliaControl/RobustAndOptimalControl.jl/docs/src/cartpole.md

     impulse(feedback(sys, Kgmf), 8, method=:zoh),
 ], ylab=["Pos" "Angle"], plot_title="Disturbance step response", lab=["Pole placement" "" "GMF" ""], legend=:bottomright)
 ```
 This time, the controllers control also the cart position while keeping the pendulum stabilized.
+Interestingly, while the GMF controller appears a bit slower during the reference change, maintaining a more conservative maximum angle of the pendulum, it is *significantly* faster in recovering from the disturbance.

 We can also animate the system:
 ```@example PENDCART